DouniaBK/joe_and_the_chick/README.md

  * Other Tools

 **Wikipedia**
- * For emojis and unicode characters
+ * For emojis and Unicode characters
 ## Bugs

 ### Cursor Deactivation